diging/utilities/metadata-matcher/README.md

     * **Note**: If you interrupt the program while `FOUND_METADATA` file is being saved, the program will still finish saving and quit automatically (unless you forcefully try to stop it again).
 * If `FOUND_METADATA` file already exists, the script will exclude the files already matched!
 This can be used as a ***checkpoint*** feature.
 * You can run `python run_script.py` again to restart the program from the checkpoint.
+* For restarting the process from the beginning, either delete the `FOUND_METADATA` file, or provide a different name for `FOUND_METADATA`.

 ## Scoring